 - January of sophomore year

-Student uses eLion to formally apply for a major
+Student uses LionPATH to formally apply for a major

 We're considering Penn State Hazleton as our child's college choice.
 Do you recommend visiting the campus before applying, and how can we arrange a visit?

 Penn State Hazleton is located in northeastern Pennsylvania, near the intersection of Interstates 80 and 81.
-The approximate 100-acre scenic campus offers students the resources of a Big Ten university in a small campus setting.
+The 125-acre scenic campus offers students the resources of a Big Ten university in a small campus setting.

 We definitely recommend that you and your child visit our campus, either before applying or immediately after submitting an application.
 A student Lion Ambassador will happily give you a tour of the campus and answer any questions you may have, and an admissions counselor will explain the application and admissions process.
 A student aid representative is also available to discuss any concerns regarding financing your child's education.